ahal/hunting-the-shmoo/content/blog/35-mercurial-absorb.md

 ## Installing Absorb

+**Note**: As of Mercurial 4.8, absorb is included as a core extension!
+Simply add `absorb=` to the extensions section of your hgrc.

 There's one big problem.
 The docs in the [hg-experimental][3] repo (where absorb lives) are practically non-existent, and installation is a bit of a pain.
 So here are the steps I took to get it working on Fedora.
 They won't hand hold you for other platforms, but they should at least point